-- 1 Tbsp Crisco or coconut oil (this helps encourage the chocolate to melt smoothly)
+- 1 Tbsp Crisco or coconut oil

 - Put the chocolate and the Criso or coconut oil into a microwave safe glass bowl.
 Make sure it is completely dry.
 Microwave in bursts of 30 seconds, stirring in between, until the chocolate softens and begins to melt.
 Stir to encourage all the lumps to melt, letting the heat of the chocolate finish the job.
 Be careful not to over-microwave the chocolate or it will ‘seize’ and turn into a hard mass.
 Microwave in short bursts and stir in between and you’ll be ok.

 - Pour the chocolate onto a baking sheet and gently spread the chocolate out into roughly an 8×12 rectangle.

 - Scatter the candy and sprinkles evenly over the hot chocolate, and press down lightly to make sure they stick.